Festival Músicas do Mundo

 Festival Músicas do Mundo (FMM, World Music Festival), also known as FMM Sines, was founded in 1999 and is a yearly music festival in Portugal that takes place every July in Sines, a municipality in the Alentejo region of Portugal.
 It is organised by the city council, and is regarded as the biggest "world music" event organized in Portugal, dedicated mainly to folk and traditional music, while also encompassing many other genres.

-Philosophy

-FMM was created in 1999 with the intent of giving a new and fresh use to the town's castle.
-The monument was the birthplace of Vasco da Gama, and the festival, showing the diversity of musical expressions in the world, follows and remembers the intercultural revolution brought about by the navigator's travels.
+FMM reached an attendance record of over 100,000 in 2023.

 Genres

 The festival is focused on world music, with genres including jazz, folk, blues, tango, reggae, classical music, fusion, fado, morna, klezmer, avant-garde, afrobeat, Tuvan throat singing, electronic dance music, and rock music.

 Stages

 The festival takes place in Sines’ historical center (the castle, Sines' Arts Center, and the beach) and the village of Porto Covo, 13 km south of Sines.
 All the venues are outdoors, except for the Arts Center.
 The castle holds a maximum of 6,500 people, Porto Covo 8,000, and the beach stage 15,000;